rp926463-arch/Blood-Cell-Detection/README.md

 ### Problem Statement:
 We will be working on a healthcare related dataset and the aim here is to solve a Blood Cell Detection problem.
 Our task is to detect all the Red Blood Cells (RBCs), White Blood Cells (WBCs), and Platelets in each image taken via microscopic image readings.
+The reason for choosing this dataset is that the density of RBCs, WBCs and Platelets in our blood stream provides a lot of information about the immune system and hemoglobin.
+This can help us potentially identify whether a person is healthy or not, and if any discrepancy is found in their blood, actions can be taken quickly to diagnose that.
+Manually looking at the sample via a microscope is a tedious process.
+And this is where Deep Learning models play such a vital role.
+They can classify and detect the blood cells from microscopic images with impressive precision.

 Below is a sample of what our final predictions should look like:

 #### Overview of dataset